richafnu/Viva/Viva/insights/advanced/analyst/copilot-query.md

     >[!Note]
     > The **More settings** pane also contains **Group by** settings.
 Power BI queries are set to **Group by Week**, and you can't edit this field.

 7. Under **Metrics, filters, and organizational attributes**, view the list of preselected parameters, which appear as gray tags.
-These parameters are required to set up the query and you can’t remove them.
+These parameters are required to set up the query and you can't remove them.
 You can, however, add other parameters, and Copilot can help with this too.
 Use the [steps outlined below](#how-to-use-copilot-to-build-your-person-query).

-8. When you’re ready to run the query, in the screen’s upper right, select **Run**.
+8. When you're ready to run the query, in the screen's upper right, select **Run**.

 ## How to use Copilot to build your person query